PDM questions PM’s silence over Karachi incident

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The Pakistan Democratic Movement (PDM) on Wednesday while extending its solidarity to the Sindh government and support to the Sindh Police questioned the silence of Prime Minister Imran on Karachi incident saying that prime minister was hiding and was indifferent to the whole matter.

-“We stood with the principled stance of the Sindh Police and whatever happened with Sindh IGP is before everyone,” said former prime minister and PDM Secretary General Shahid Khaqan Abbasi while addressing a press conference along with former prime minister and PDM Senior Vice President Raja Pervaiz Ashraf and Akram Khan Durrani, Maulana Abdul Ghafoor Haideri and Ahsan Iqbal here on Wednesday after the PDM meeting.
+ISLAMABAD: The Pakistan democratic Movement (PDM) on Wednesday while extended its solidarity with Sindh government and support to Sindh police questioned silence of Prime Minister Imran Khan on Karachi incident saying that prime minister was hiding and indifferent from the whole matter.
+“We stood with the principled stance of the Sindh police and whatever happened with Sindh IGP is before everyone, “said former prime minister and PDM Secretary General Shahid Khaqan Abbasi while addressing a press conference along with former prime minister and PDM Senior Vice President Raja Pervaiz Ashraf and Akram Khan Durrani, Maulana Abdul Ghafoor Hideri and Ahsan Iqbal here on Wednesday after the PDM meeting.

-He asked the prime minister whether he did not care about the Federation or worried at all about the provinces.
+He asked prime minister whether he did not care about the federation or worried at all about the provinces.
 “But the prime minister was concerned how to deal with his political opponents,” he said.

+Shahid Khaqan Abbasi said PPP Chairman Bilawal Bhutto Zardari had to make a request to Chief of Army Staff to take notice of it.

 He said PPP chairman Bilawal Bhutto Zardari handled the issue wisely and the Chief of Army Staff General Qamar Javed Bajwa also directed inquiry into the matter.
 “We have full confidence in the institutions for holding the inquiry into right directions, “ he said.